 - Max.
 Resolution (EDID Data): There is a drop-down menu to select a maximum resolution that is presented to the system (graphics board) connected to this input.
 (The same way a monitor presents its resolution to the system via EDID data).
 A refresh rate of 60Hz or 30Hz is used.
 The maximum selectable resolution depends on the capabilities of the input channel.
 Use this to limit the size of the input channel; this is the better solution then using a scaler to resize the input.
 You may need to reboot the computer (not the MDM/KVM) connected to this input channel.
 Default settings are digital for the digital channels, analog for the analog channels with a max. resolution of 1280 x1024 x75Hz, 1600 x1200x60Hz.
 For more details see Table 4: Details of EDID data sets.
-Using 1920x1080 includes all lower resolution data as well. - Rotate clockwise: Allows the rotation of the input by 0, 90, 180 or 270 degrees. - Enable Shrink Curve Algorithm (optional): only visible for channels 5,6,9 etc. can be used with a special algorithm that enhances thin curves (1 pixel wide) with a dark background when the input is scaled down (shrink) below 1:1. - Disabled: disables shrink curve behavior - Enabled (legacy): enables the automatic detection of areas with thin curves in the same way as previous versions.
-Background color is black (<080808). - Enabled with region: enables the shrink curve behavior in a region specified by the Top/Left and Bottom/Right corners.
-For details see: Figure

-- 32: Shrink Curve with Region Selected.
-(This setting has shown excellent results with St. Jude Mapping system). - Use background color: can be enabled with the 'region' mode.
+Using 1920x1080 includes all lower resolution data as well. - Rotate clockwise: Allows the rotation of the input by 0, 90, 180 or 270 degrees. - Enable Shrink Curve Algorithm (optional): only visible for channels 5,6,9 etc. can be used with a special algorithm that enhances thin curves (1 pixel wide) with a dark background when the input is scaled down (shrink) below 1:1.
+Shrink Curve algorithm is active with 'segment_identifier x.1' only.
+In other words, it is used only on 'Display 1' and screen 1.
+See 'Figure 39: Example of a Shrink Curve Region' how the result looks like when using shrink curve (left part) and not using shrink curve (right part). - o Disabled: disables shrink curve behavior - Enabled (legacy): enables the automatic detection of areas with thin curves in the same way as previous versions.
+Background color is black (<101010). - Enabled with region: enables the shrink curve behavior in a region specified by the Top/Left and Bottom/Right corners.
+For details see: Figure 41: Shrink Curve with Region Selected.
+(This setting has shown excellent results with St. Jude Mapping system).
+The selected region is highlighted on the output display. - Use background color: can be enabled with the 'region' mode.
 Enter the background color of the shrink curve region as RGB hexadecimal values. i.e. FF0000 is a red background.
-If not enabled the background color is <080808 (nearly black to black).
+If not enabled the background color is <101010 (nearly black to black).